process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 Overview
 * the work to do depends on the BPMN types (events and tasks)
 * add a new `mxGraph` shape for totally new elements (see architecture)
+* use an arbitrary color to fill the new BPMN element
+  * Purpose: uniquely identify a BPMN element on the BPMN diagram even if the rendering is not implemented.
+  * this is directly managed in the BPMN mxGraph shape class
 * refer to provided examples above for more details